 In a bold move, the shared workplace company WeWork announced that they will no longer be serving nor expensing meat products at their company functions.
 Additionally, corporations such as Starbucks, Hyatt, and Alaska Airlines have issued statements pledging the elimination of plastic straws in an effort to reduce plastic waste.

-These are just a few newsworthy examples of organizations that are taking the initiative in creating a more environmentally conscious company culture through eco-friendly policies.
+These are just a few newsworthy examples of organizations that are taking the initiative in creating more environmentally conscious workplaces and company culture through eco-friendly policies.

 From a business standpoint, consumers are more inclined to buy products from, invest in services from, and lend their support to companies with a proven record of social responsibility in regards to reducing their environmental impact.
 Research has shown that 80 percent of consumers are more inclined to support companies and brands with a history of sustainability.

 Developing an eco-conscious organization begins on the ground level with your workforce, as it is crucial for your people to believe in your vision and practice environmentally-friendly habits in the office in order for your mission of sustainability to signal out accordingly.

 There are various accessible and cost-effective measures your company can take to reduce your carbon footprint and affect your environmental impact.
 Here are ten examples of sustainable initiatives you can implement to encourage an environmentally conscious workplace for your employees, not just on Earth Day, but every day.

 Implement a recycling program

 One standard way of supporting mindfulness around sustainability is to establish a recycling program within your office.
 From the kitchen area to your workspaces, provide education on responsible waste disposal through clear signage on designated waste stations to help your people distinguish between what items belong in recycling, compost, and in the trash bin.
 You can also look into the safe removal and donation of old computer parts and other items unnecessarily taking up space in your workplace to a local organization supporting the ethical recycling of electronics.

 Conserve energy within the office